JavonGil/osTicket-install-prereqs/README.md

     </td>
   </tr>
 </table>
-<p>- Now that the scary part is over, we are going to Register PHP from within IIS.
+<p>- We are going to Register PHP from within IIS.
 Open IIS as an Admin from the Start Menu.</p>
 <p>- In IIS, open PHP Manager by double-clicking the icon.</p>
 <p>- Click "Register new PHP version", then click the three dots, and browse to the C drive.
 Windows(C:). </p>
 <br/>